SHagege/blackbox/README.md

 ## Kademlia
 Blackbox utilizes the [Kademlia Protocol](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf).
-Kademlia is a distributed hash table for building decentralized peer-to-peer networks (used in well known products like [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) or [Ethereum](https://www.ethereum.org/))
+Kademlia is a distributed hash table for building decentralized peer-to-peer networks (used in well known products like [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) or [Ethereum](https://www.ethereum.org/)).

+## Block Explorer
+Blackbox's block explorer is built using Django.
+You can run your own server instance by running at the root directory `python3 explorer/manage.py runserver`.

+By default the explorer is available at `127.0.0.1:8000`.
+You can search using block height, hash or social media data ID.

 ## Running blackbox